DarrenWong/continuous_error_map/tools/data_collection/README.md

 ## Run
-You need to replace the town03 map to the maps in the edited_map folder with your CARLA path __CarlaUE4/Content/Carla/Maps__(tested in carla_0.9.14, please remember to backup the original map) to make it challenging for LiDAR SLAM
+You need to replace the town03 map to the maps in the [edited_map](edited_map/) with your CARLA binary map path __CarlaUE4/Content/Carla/Maps__ (tested in carla_0.9.14, please remember to backup the original map) to make it challenging for LiDAR SLAM
 <p align="center">
   <img width="712pix" src="../../img/edited_map.png">
 </p>

+Then start recording by using,

 ```
 python3 data_recorder.py -w world_config_town03.json